 *All students have five years from the first enrollment semester to complete the LL.M.
 Tax and International Tax degrees.
-Students are permitted to switch between Full-Time/Part-Time and In-Person/Online on a per-semester basis.
+Students are permitted to switch between Full-Time/In-Person and Part-Time/In-Person or Online on a per-semester basis.
 Remote students are invited to attend any and all in-person Graduate Tax events held on the Florida Law campus.

 All graduate tax programs require a first law degree.
 Successful applicants demonstrate strong academic performance in their law school program, an ability to handle an intense, tax-focused curriculum and a demonstrated interest in tax law.
 Additional, positive factors for admission may include: